Phuti-ane/Phuti-ane/README.md

 - 👋 Hi, I’m @Phuti-ane
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning node.js and React
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on web aplication development
 - 📫 How to reach me on my email: lamolaphutiane@gmail.com